giant.stellar_opnav

 show_id_results

-This function generates a figure for each turned on image in sopnav showing the star identification results, as well as a couple figures showing the residuals between the predicted catalogue star locations and the image star locations for all images combined.
+This function generates a figure for each turned on image in sopnav showing the star identification results, as well as a couple figures showing the residuals between the predicted catalog star locations and the image star locations for all images combined.